What is Computer vision Syndrome?

 Frequently Asked Questions(FAQs)

 CVS is caused by prolonged use of digital devices that require intense focus and can lead to eye fatigue.
-Factors such as poor lighting, screen glare, and improper viewing distances can contribute to CVS.
+Factors such as poor lighting, screen glare, and improper viewing distances can contribute to CVS. we suggest you contact us for more details.

 While CVS itself is temporary and does not cause permanent damage, long-term, untreated symptoms can contribute to eye strain and discomfort.
-Addressing symptoms promptly helps prevent potential issues.
+Addressing symptoms promptly helps prevent potential issues. we suggest you contact us for more details.

 People who spend prolonged periods on digital devices, including students, office workers, and individuals with existing vision problems, may be more prone to CVS.
-However, anyone who uses screens extensively can be affected.
+However, anyone who uses screens extensively can be affected. we suggest you contact us for more details.

-Prescription glasses or special computer glasses with anti-reflective coatings may be recommended by eye care professionals to reduce glare and alleviate CVS symptoms.
+Prescription glasses or special computer glasses with anti-reflective coatings may be recommended by eye care professionals to reduce glare and alleviate CVS symptoms. we suggest you contact us for more details.

 Poor lighting, either too bright or too dim, can contribute to CVS.
-Optimal lighting should minimize glare on the screen and provide a comfortable environment for extended computer use.
+Optimal lighting should minimize glare on the screen and provide a comfortable environment for extended computer use. we suggest you contact us for more details.